Download PDF

 Open Markets

-Norway has 31 preferential trade agreements in force.
-The trade-weighted average tariff rate is 2.3 percent, and 236 nontariff measures are in effect.
-The economy benefits from overall openness to foreign investment, although there are national ownership restrictions in certain sectors.
+The trade-weighted average tariff rate (common among EU members) is 3.2 percent, and more than 600 EU-mandated nontariff measures are in force.
+The economy benefits from openness to foreign investment.
 The financial sector is competitive and open.
-The state retains ownership of the largest financial institution.
+The state still owns the largest financial institution.